Graduate and Student Profiles

 "Doing honours in biology is dynamic and challenging.
 It provides intensive training in project management, multi-tasking and team-work, and gives valuable insight into what is involved in an academic research career."

-A love of Botany led Zane Duxbury to study Plant Science in the School of Biological Sciences.
+A love of Botany led Zane Duxbury to study Plant Science in the Biological Sciences.

 "Studying in biology gave me many opportunities to undertake my own research projects.
 Honours was the natural choice for me to continue my undergraduate research on the fascinating cyanobacterium, Acaryochlois marina, which uses chlorophyll d to photosynthesise in low light."